 The Mental Health Legal Centre (MHLC) is a specialist community legal centre providing free and confidential legal services to anyone who has experienced mental illness where their legal problem relates to their mental illness.
 During this course students will assist MHLC staff to deliver the Centre’s programs, including “Inside Access”, a program that delivers legal advice to prisoners and forensic patients.
 This involves accompanying MHLC legal and social work supervisors and students to visit prisoners to provide legal advice and assistance with a range of legal issues such as housing law, fines and infringements, family and children’s issues and administrative law matters involving Centrelink payments or Freedom of Information.
-Under the supervision of MHLC lawyers and/or social workers, students will interview clients, talk through their legal and social work issues, and provide advice or support under supervision.
+Under the supervision of MHLC lawyers, social workers and financial counsellors, students will interview clients, talk through their legal, social work and financial counselling issues, and provide advice or support under supervision.

 Law & Advocacy Centre for Women